Laudato si': From other groups

-The LGBT-interest magazine The Advocate noted that the encyclical contains passages which reinforce the church's position against the transsexuality movement, calling for "the acceptance of our bodies as God's gift."
+Bill McKibben reviewed the encyclical in The New York Review of Books, and later called it "the most important document yet of this millennium".

-Bill McKibben in The New York Review of Books reviewed the encyclical.
+The LGBT-interest magazine The Advocate noted that the encyclical contains passages which reinforce the church's position against the transsexuality movement, calling for "the acceptance of our bodies as God's gift".

-Pankaj Mishra wrote that the encyclical was "Arguably the most important piece of intellectual criticism in our time."
+Pankaj Mishra wrote that the encyclical was "arguably the most important piece of intellectual criticism in our time".

 In 2019, the journal Biological Conservation published research by Malcolm McCallum showing evidence of widespread, sustained growth in interest in the environment in many countries around the world.
-These results were most prominent in countries with large Catholic populations, especially those with biodiversity hotspots present.